omniphysics/quote_generator/README.md

 # quote_generator
+This is a Quote Generator, with quotes gotten from an API.
-Quote Generator from an API using HTML, CSS and Javascript
+HTML, CSS and Javascript
 Link to site https://quotegeneratorapi1.netlify.app/